-Due: Serially, as shown in the table below
+Due: Serially, as shown on this inside cover

-The Bonds are special obligations of the State of Ohio (the "State"), issued pursuant to the Trust Agreement, dated as of May 1, 1998, as amended (the "Original Trust Agreement"), between the State and U.S. Bank National Association, as successor trustee (the "Trustee"), and the Sixth Supplemental Trust Agreement, dated as of December 1, 2005 (the "Sixth Supplemental Trust Agreement"), between the State and the Trustee (collectively, the "Trust Agreement").
-The Bonds are being issued for the purpose of defeasing and redeeming all of the outstanding Butler County (Ohio) Transportation Improvement District Highway Improvement Bonds, Series 1997A (the "1997 Bonds") issued by the Butler County Transportation Improvement District (the "T.I.D.") and to purchase the 1997 Project (as defined herein) designed, acquired and constructed with the proceeds of the 1997 Bonds.
-The Ohio Director of Transportation (the "Director") has entered into a Certificate and Agreement with the Treasurer of State of the State of Ohio (the "Treasurer"), dated as of December 1, 2005 (the "Certificate and Agreement"), pursuant to which the Director has agreed that the Ohio Department of Transportation (the "Department") will make deposits with the Treasurer equal to the Bond Service Charges on the Bonds (the "Bond Service Charges") plus certain related costs primarily from Pledged Federal Highway Receipts (as defined herein).
+The Bonds are special obligations of the State of Ohio (the "State"), issued pursuant to the Trust Agreement, dated as of May 1, 1998, as amended (the "Original Trust Agreement"), between the State and U.S. Bank National Association, as successor trustee (the "Trustee"), and the Eighth Supplemental Trust Agreement, dated as of September 1, 2006 (the "Eighth Supplemental Trust Agreement"), between the State and the Trustee (collectively, the "Trust Agreement").
+The Bonds are being issued for the purpose of paying costs of the Major New State Infrastructure Projects described herein (the "Projects").
+The Ohio Director of Transportation (the "Director") has entered into a Certificate and Agreement with the Treasurer of State of the State of Ohio (the "Treasurer"), dated as of September 1, 2006 (the "Certificate and Agreement"), pursuant to which the Director has agreed that the Ohio Department of Transportation (the "Department") will make deposits with the Treasurer equal to the Bond Service Charges on the Bonds (the "Bond Service Charges") plus certain related costs primarily from Pledged Federal Highway Receipts (as defined herein).